asweeney86/blog/content/post/webassembly-1.md

 ## Understanding Our binary - WASM to WAST

-Converting our binary to the `WAT` format.
-I have added some comments here, but in order to better understand this format I suggest you referrer to the official documentation here: <https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format>
+Below is the result of converting our binary to the `WAT` format.
+I have added some comments that briefly go over each instruction, but for a deeper explination the official documentation can be found here: <https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format>

 ```
 $ wasm2wat out.wasm